carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 ![Figure 1.
 Versioning Hell](../fig/ew-versions.png)
 *from: Wit and wisdom from Jorge Cham (http://phdcomics.com/)*

+Our projects are not static we:
+* add new files
+* add data entry to files
+* modify manuscripts / methods
+* reformat / reorganize data tables
+* reanlyse data / regenerate figures
+* experiment with data cleaning / processing / visualization
+* share and co-edit data or text files

+All those actions introduce change to files of our project.

 > ## Problems with change
 >
-> Which of this issues can you relate to ?
+> Which of these issues can you relate to ?
 >
 > * I have fifteen versions of this file and I don’t know which one to use
 > * I can’t remake this figure from last year
 > * I modified slightly my code in one place but everything stopped working
 > * I have several copies of the same directory because I'm worried about breaking something
-> * Somebody duplicated records in a shared file with samples
+> * Somebody added errnoes records in a shared file with samples, cannot find who and why
 > * You remember seing a data file but cannot find it anymore : is it deleted ?
 Moved away ?
 > * I tried multiple analysis and I don't remember which one I chose to generate my output data
 > * I have to merge changes to our manuscript from 10 different emails with collaborators